Getting inside an organisation

-In our previous blog we looked at some of the popular techniques used by hackers to gain access to sensitive business information.
-They play on human emotion, reasoning and error rather than using technical skills to attack the business.
+Hackers gain access to sensitive business information, by playin on human emotion, reasoning and error rather than using technical skills to attack the business.
 But, are people always the weakest link in the security chain?

 Having untrained employees in the workplace is a risk to cyber security.
 The rise in these types of attacks shows how important awareness training is, and reinforces the need for businesses to create a culture of cyber security in the workplace.
 Effective and memorable cyber security training focuses on real world examples and situations that employees can relate to, rather than endless PowerPoint slides.
 Help your employees understand why they are an attractive target for cyber attackers and how to detect suspicious activity.

 Training needs to be carried out regularly, especially as new threats arise.
 Employees can also be tested on their knowledge as well as being sent fake phishing emails etc in order to test the success of the awareness training.

 Following a security standard such as ISO27001 for information security also provides businesses with a system that has cyber security at its core, as well as policies and procedures to follow to ensure that the standard is being followed.

 Every business needs a cyber security strategy and awareness training scheme that is regularly updated.
 This should create a culture of cyber security in the workplace that makes employees intuitive and hyper-aware of any potential threats to security.

 Even the most simple measures will help to protect online security: